stackbit-themes/stackbit-examples/README.md

 - [Use Cases](#use-cases): Projects designed to serve a specific purpose (e.g. documentation).
 - [Integrations](#integrations): Examples using various third-party tools within a specific stack.

 Have an idea of an example we should add?
-[Create an issue](https://github.com/stackbit-themes/stackbit-examples/issues/new) or [join us on Discord](https://discord.gg/HUNhjVkznH) to discuss.
+[Create an issue](https://github.com/stackbit-themes/stackbit-examples/issues/new).

 ## Minimal Starters